 The only way to get a passport card is to attend the Thames Water Passport course.
 You can book via the SAP booking system if you are a Thames Water employee.

-Contractors must contact the Thames Water Safety Health and Wellbeing Training team for more information on bookings and delivery options.
+Contractors must contact the Thames Water Learning and Development Team for more information on bookings and delivery options.

 Bookings will only be accepted by main contractors who are responsible for ensuring the competence of sub-contractors.
 No bookings will be accepted from sub-contractors or agencies.